bkaestner/codewars-rules/rules/0100-Writing-a-kata.md

 - it doesn't return any helpful error message if the solution is wrong
 - it's not modular
-- it's not compatible to the CodeWars testing framework
+- it's not compatible to the Codewars testing framework

 Another variant, which uses Hspec and random tests could be written as